apinate/seamless-ai-challange/README.md

 ### **Workspace**
 * #### Prerequisites
     * **Node.js** - see *.nvmrc* for the Node.js version, preferably use [*nvm*](https://github.com/creationix/nvm) ([installation guide](https://github.com/creationix/nvm#installation), [nvm use](https://github.com/creationix/nvm#nvmrc)).
-    * To run the server make sure you provide the Google Custom Search Api Key and search engine as environment variables.
+    * To run the server make sure you provide Google Custom Search Api Key and search engine and MongoDB URI as environment variables.
 For testing purposes you can add an [.env](https://www.npmjs.com/package/dotenv) file at the following location `./server/.env` file with the content
     ```
     GOOGLE_AUTH=[your API key]
     GOOGLE_CX=[search engine]
+    MONGO_URI=[MongoDB URI]
     ```

 ### **Web Application**